naelbenaissa/LeafGuard/README.md

 - 🔄 Bug fixes and UX improvements underway.

 ## Remaining Objectives
-- [ ] Hosting the AI on a more stable solution.
 - [ ] Finalizing local notifications.
 - [ ] Final testing and optimization.